Day 9 – Wednesday 7th June

 The first two locations that we found, although they had looked quite suitable on maps and aerial photographs, didn’t match the descriptions in Ray Elledge’s manuscript.

-However driving through a little hamlet called Black Night we are spotted an interesting group of buildings.
-Both of us being Deep Purple fans, we found this amusing & wondered if this was “a sign”!
+However driving through a little hamlet called Black Night we spotted an interesting group of buildings.
+Both of us being Deep Purple fans, we found this amusing & wondered if it was “a sign”!

 So we decided to turn the car round, park & have a look.

 German barbed wire – were we getting close?

 One of the first things that we noticed was that the was some German barbed wire still in place over the windows of a barn.
 We spoke to the farmer and his wife in a mix of broken French and English.
 They said that the garage where the barbed wire was covering the window was used to hold prisoners by the Germans!
 In his manuscript, Ray mentions there was a window covered with barbed wire in the barn that they were going to.
 The layout of the buildings also ties in quite well with the description given in the manuscript.
 Certainly better than some others that we had found.
 We will follow this up further.

 We were quite pleased with this result .
 However time had slipped away.
 So we then headed off to meet up with Stéphane Jacquet at the ceremony at Tilly sur Seulles, arriving about halfway through.